Plan Your Next Adventure With NATURE HIMALAYA TOURS

 Specializing in Botanical Tours

 With years of exploring and adventure while conducting botanical tours in different parts of the Himalayas, we have gathered the awareness of the areas where these exotic plants grow in the wild.
 Our tours take you from the sub tropics to the alpine regions.
 Due to the changes in temperature as one climbs higher, there is a diverse range of flora and fauna making it a nature's treasure trove for naturalists.
 We work directly with the locals of the area and manage and guide all our tours personally.
-We ensure you will find the plants that you wish to see in bloom in the wild by timing the tour accordingly.
+We can assure you will find the plants that you wish to see in bloom in the wild by timing the tour accordingly.

 The Travel Pros